-Want an unforgettable, flexible holiday that you can help design from start to finish?
+Want some top tips for cruise planning and creating an unforgettable, flexible holiday that you can help design from start to finish?
 Welcome to the wonderful world of cruise

 “A cruise is the opportunity to explore several destinations, enjoy fine dining and world-class entertainment, all for excellent value, while staying at a very comfortable hotel, which just happens to be at sea,” says Lynn Narraway, MD UK and Ireland of Holland America Line and Seabourn.
 “There is a cruise experience out there for everyone – it’s just a matter of finding the right one.”